List of Hindu temples in Varanasi

 Varanasi is an ancient city in India famous for housing many Hindu temples.
 The city's ancient holiness makes it a sacred geography in Hinduism.
 The city's temples were erected at different times throughout the history of Varanasi by various kings, saints, monasteries, guilds and communities.
 The city is one of the largest collection of historic and newly built Hindu temples.
 Varanasi is an ancient city with deep spiritual roots and significance for the Hindus and it reflects this heritage in over a thousand temples.

 Varanasi, also known as Benares, Banaras (Banāras), or Kashi (Kāśī), is the holiest of the seven sacred cities (Sapta Puri) in Hinduism and Jainism, and played an important role in the development of Buddhism.
 It is one of the oldest continuously inhabited cities in the world.
 Varanasi is also known as the favourite city of the Hindu deity Shiva.

-Some historic Hindu temples in Varanasi were demolished and mosques built in their place after the 13th-century, particularly in the reign of Aurangzeb.
+No significant elements of temple buildings predating the Muslim conquest remain, though many temples have been rebuilt on the same sites.
+Many historic Hindu temples in Varanasi were demolished and mosques built in their place after the 13th-century, particularly in the reign of Aurangzeb in the 17th century.
 Along with the destruction of Hindu temples in Varanasi, Aurangzeb tried to change the name of the city from Benares to Muhammadabad.
 Sites such as the Kashi Vishwanath Temple / Gyanvapi Mosque are a disputed site, a source of claims and counterclaims of religious intolerance.